ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 })();

-As the real prototype of an object is a [[Prototype]] property, then F.prototype can vary, since child.prototype, being created via new F, will use its prototype property as internal [[Prototype]] property of the child.prototype:
+Since the real prototype of an object is the [[Prototype]] property, it means that the F.prototype can be easily changed and reused, because child.prototype, being created via new F, will get its [[Prototype]] from the the current value of child.prototype:

 function A() {}